antrea-io/antrea/docs/multicast-guide.md

 ### Encap mode

-Configuration option `multicastInterfaces` is not supported with encap mode.
+The configuration option `multicastInterfaces` is not supported with encap mode.
 Multicast packets in encap mode are SNATed and forwarded to the transport interface only.

 ### Maximum number of receiver groups on one Node